 Terese research focus is parenting, parent-child relationships, and children's and adolescents' development.
-She has a specific focus on how parents think and perceive their own parenting role, what can influence their sense of competence as parents, and how this make them relate and behave towards their children.
+She has a focus on how parents think and perceive their own parenting role, what can influence their sense of competence as parents, and how this make them relate and behave towards their children.
+One specific area concerns parents' use of the Internet and social media and how this influence their parenting beliefs and well-being.
 Another research area concerns violence and hostile interactions within the family environment.

 Collaboration and assignments

 In addition to collaborations with researchers at Örebro university, Terese work with researchers at American and European universities.
 She also collaborates with professionals outside of the university.
-Right now, she is collaborating with social workers at Family centrals in the Örebro area in their work of supporting parents in their parenting role.
+She has, for example, worked together with social workers at Family centers in Örebro, which has resulted in "Föräldraskapsleken" -- a material that can be used in the everyday work of supporting parents of young children.

 Articles in journals